Medical Lab Technician Salary - How Much Do MLTs Make?

 Industry Annual mean wage

-The data listed above shows that medical laboratory technicians who work in wholesale markets will likely earn, on average, a significant amount more than those who work in management, scientific, and technical consulting services.
+The data listed above shows that medical laboratory technicians who work in specialty hospitals will likely earn, on average, a significant amount more than those who work in the management of companies and enterprises.
 It should also be noted that medical laboratory technicians who work in these more specialized industries, such as in dental offices, may also require additional certifications or specializations.

 In fact, an MLT who works in a dental office may need to study to become a dental lab technician, which is a related but different occupation.
 While both are lab-based roles without much patient interaction, medical lab technicians run tests and analyze results, while dental lab technicians focus more on preparing customized orthodontia.
 For more information on related MLT careers in dentistry, please see our complete guide to dental careers.